starkm987/Node_Challenge/README.md

 NOTES ABOUT THE PROJECT:

-Can read only one pair of un-nested brackets per line from the text file - multiple un-nested brackets will probably cause errors.
+Can read only one pair of brackets per line from the text file - multiple brackets per line (not counting nested ones) will cause errors.

 Does not listen for stream if no input file is given, script ends after it is executed.